Creating and customizing fill-in templates

 • Updated

-With general entry templates, users can modify any part of an entry created from a template.
-However, this can be an issue in compliant lab settings where defined procedures can’t be modified.
+With modifiable entry templates, users can modify any part of an entry created from a template.
+However, this can be an issue in compliant lab settings where defined procedures should not be modified.
 Fill-in templates solve this by enabling admins to lock templates to ensure users can only fill in data to stay compliant.

 Fill-in template user capabilities